 By the end of the module, students should be able to:

-- Describe the nature and scope of the public health approach
+- Critically discuss the nature and scope of the public health approach

-- Understand the influence that social and environmental factors can have on health and disease
+- Describe the influence that social and environmental factors can have on health and disease

 - Distinguish a number of different approaches to management of public health problems and determine when each might be most appropriate